fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 looking at open source plugins, if a plugin does almost what you want to do but not quite, you can fork it, or use it as a reference for creating your own plugin.
-While this lab is about creating your own plugins, Appendix 3, Plugin Sampler Pack, on page 163 is included to give you a taste of what’s possible.
+While this lab is about creating your own plugins, Appendix 3, Plugin Sampler Packis included to give you a taste of what’s possible.

 In this lab, you’ll learn how to create plugins, and I’ll point you in the